-We support a fair and effective financial market, by actively preventing, detecting and reporting market abuse, comprising unlawful disclosure of inside information, insider dealing and market manipulation.
-These activities are criminal offences that undermine the transparency and integrity of the financial market.
+We support fair and effective financial markets, by actively preventing, detecting, and reporting market abuse, comprising unlawful disclosure of inside information, insider dealing, and market manipulation.
+These activities are criminal offences that undermine the transparency and integrity of the financial markets.

-We are mindful of the potential impact on the financial market.
+We are mindful of our potential impact in the financial markets.
 We compete fairly, by avoiding any illegal restriction to competition arising from our activities - be that cooperation with others or through the handling of information.
-We act carefully regarding the products we develop and are always mindful of the implications of their potential failure
+We act carefully regarding the products we develop and are always mindful of the implications of their potential failure.